rossedman/serverless-studies/s3-signed-urls/README.md

 # S3 Simple Signed URLs

 This is a serverless application that users Lambda functions to document when S3 Objects are created into a DynamoDB table.
-When objects are created a signed URL is generated and stored alongside the object metadata.
+When objects are created, a signed URL is generated and stored alongside the object metadata.
 When objects are deleted they are removed from the table.